capprogram/2021bootcamp/explorejupyternotebooks/README.md

-Below are additional instructions to open the `ExploreRESOLVEandECO.ipynb` tutorial in JupyterLab:
+Below are additional instructions to open the `ExploreRESOLVEandECO.ipynb` tutorial in JupyterLab if you prefer that:

  * go to https://jupyter.org/try
  * click "Try JupyterLab"